 Perennials for Continuous Bloom - With careful selection, the perennial garden can bloom from early spring until late fall.
 This class will show examples that can be used for our area.
 Some plant combinations will be shown and criteria for effective combinations will be discussed.

-Putting the Garden to Bed - Fall clean up, composting, soil testing, amending the soil, mulch for winter protection - all of these activities help your garden have a good winter nap.
+Putting the Garden to Bed - Fall clean up, composting, soil testing, amending the soil, mulch for winter protection.
+All of these activities help your garden have a good winter nap.
 Pruning will also be reviewed.

 Shade Gardening - Shade gardening is an opportunity and a challenge.
-This approximately one hour presentation will cover some of the fundamentals of shade gardening such as: How to evaluate your site, What things to consider for a shade garden, How to plan for a shade garden, What to consider when selecting plants.
+This approximately one-hour presentation will cover some of the fundamentals of shade gardening such as: How to evaluate your site, What things to consider for a shade garden, How to plan for a shade garden, What to consider when selecting plants.
 The presentation will also review shade plants that bloom in early spring, summer or fall.
 Many of these are new or unusual plants.
 Come and learn how you can meet this challenge.

 Square Foot Gardening - All you need to know to decide if square foot gardening is for you.
 We will discuss and show the methods used in setting up the garden, creating the soil needed, sectioning off the garden and the types of plants used to make the most of the space available in your yard.